 Growth in Mobile Development

-To end or article, it’s good to keep in mind that as we step into a mobile-first world, that web developers are increasingly being drawn upon to develop websites that are mobile-friendly.
+To end our article, it’s good to keep in mind that as we step into a mobile-first world, those web developers are increasingly being drawn upon to develop websites that are mobile-friendly.

 This is some more great news for those looking for some stability in the industry.
 Even though the desktop-based web development field has become quite saturated, the mobile arena is still growing considerably and creating vast avenues for growth and consequently; employment.